Reserves Information for Faculty

 Allow up to 2 working days for items to be processed.

-- Submit items to the Ask Here Desk at Cowles Library with a note that includes your name, course number and title, and password preference.
-An online form does not need to be filled out for E-Reserves material.
+- Submit items to the Main Circulation Desk at Cowles Library with a note that includes your name, course number and title, and password preference.

 - We’ll scan your personal copy of a book chapter, article, practice test, or similar item into a PDF file for your students to view online.